AdvancedPhotonSource/GSAS-II-tutorials/MDtutorials/README.md

         ## Intro

+    look at the previously-created tutorials in this directory to see how formatting is done.

 1. Create a directory named `imgs` inside the new directory.
 Any images used in the tutorial go here.

 1. (Optional) Create a directory named `data` inside the new directory.
 Any data files used in the tutorial go here.